sahib/rmlint/docs/rmlint.1.in.rst

   - *use_header=[true|false]:* Print the header with metadata.
   - *use_footer=[true|false]:* Print the footer with statistics.

+* ``py``: Outputs a python script and a JSON document, just like the **json** formatter.
+  The JSON document is written to ``.rmlint.json``, executing the script will make it read from there.
+This formatter is mostly intented for complex usecases where the lint needs special handling.
+Therefore the python script can be modified to do things standard ``rmlint`` is not able to do easily.

 * ``stamp``:

   Outputs a timestamp of the time ``rmlint`` was run.